Does ceasefire in Gaza mean Israeli escalation with Lebanon’s Hezbollah?

 War drums beat louder as Israel kills Hezbollah commander and Lebanese group launches massive missile attack.

-Beirut, Lebanon – Hezbollah fires more than 200 missiles and rockets across its southern border in one of its heaviest attacks on northern Israel since the 2006 war.
+Beirut, Lebanon – Hezbollah fired more than 200 missiles and rockets across its southern border on Wednesday in one of its heaviest attacks on northern Israel since the 2006 war.

 The day before, Israel had assassinated Taleb Abdullah, the most senior Hezbollah commander killed since October 8.